 Industry

-• Agrochemical industry trades at P/E of 27.7, much lower than UPL’s valuation.
+• Industry PE at 25.0, much lower than UPL’s 108, highlighting extreme premium valuation.

 Conclusion

-I can also prepare a peer comparison HTML table (UPL vs Bayer CropScience, PI Industries, Rallis India) to highlight relative valuation and efficiency metrics if you’d like.
+Would you like me to extend this into an agrochemicals sector peer overlay HTML (e.g., UPL vs Bayer CropScience, PI Industries, and Rallis India) to highlight relative valuation and efficiency positioning?

 NIFTY 50 - Fundamental Stock Watchlist